 I loved the small tourism infrastructure that the village has created.
 Bamboo sit-outs around trees – that are like open-air dining tables.

 The food served at the village was tempting.
-For me as a vegetarian, there was rice and tempe with some green to go along.
-What I would remember most about food at Arborek village is the pink fruit salad for desert.
+For me as a vegetarian, there was rice and Tempe with some green to go along.
+What I would remember most about food at Arborek village is the pink fruit salad for dessert.
 Served in a plastic glass it had a certain rustic appeal.

 I tried striking a conversation with the village women.
 The wife of the village head came forth and answered my queries, of course, our lovely Indonesian bloggers played interpreter.
 I learned that the village has only 37 families and roughly 197 people.
 They all belong to Betue tribe.
 There is community kitchen to cater to the few home-stays that the village offers to tourists.
 Check out more about them on Indonesia Tourism website.

 The main occupation of this village is hosting the tourist and helping them explore the Raja Ampat region around Arborek.
 Apart from homestays, they also offer boat rides to other islands or other popular places in the region.
 Going by the number of tourists in the village, it seems they do a good business.
 I appreciated the fact that right at the pier they have a notice that says two things:

 - You are entering the village, please dress politely.